EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F02 - 24/7 availability

-"As an consumer of OPERA Open Radar Data,I want the service to be available 24/7 with minimal agreed downtime and maintenance slots.
+"As an consumer of OPERA Open Radar Data, I want the service to be available 24/7 with minimal agreed downtime and maintenance slots.
 So, I can deliver the level of service required by my users."

 *Priority:*
 - primary

 *Clarifications:*
 - There is an expectation for data to be consistently available 24/7, although a minimum of downtime (<1%) is acceptable with no break in service > 24hours.
-There is also an expectation that to deliver this level of service a "service desk" capability will be required so incidents can be managed.
+- There is an expectation that to deliver this level of service, a "service desk" capability will be required so incidents can be managed.
 - We need to figure out the consequences of any downtime
 - We need to separate between ingestion and data access downtimes
 - Centralized and federated components also need to be viewed individually